anrayliu/pyvidplayer2/documentation.md

   constant frame rate videos, but extracting the timestamps will mean a longer initial load.
 - `pref_lang: str = "en"` - Only used when streaming YouTube videos.
 Used to select a language track if video has multiple.
   This must be a Google language code; refer to the examples directory.
-- `audio_index: int = None` - Used to specify which audio output device to use if using PyAudio.
+- `audio_index: int = None` - Used to specify which audio output device to use if using Sounddevice.
 Can be specific to each video, and is automatically calculated if argument is not provided.
 To get a list of devices and their indices, use libraries like `sounddevice` (see `audio_devices_demo.py` in examples directory) and the numbers from the MME host APIs.
-If using Pygame instead of PyAudio, setting output device can be done in the mixer init settings, independent of pyvidplayer2.
+If using Pygame instead of Sounddevice, setting output device can be done in the mixer init settings, independent of pyvidplayer2.
 - `reader: int = pyvidplayer2.READER_AUTO` - Specifies which video reading backend to use.
 Can be `pyvidplayer2.READER_AUTO` (choose best backend automatically), `pyvidplayer2.READER_OPENCV` (requires `opencv-python`), `pyvidplayer2.READER_DECORD` (requires `decord`), `pyvidplayer2.READER_IMAGEIO` (requires `imageio`), and
   `pyvidplayer2.READER_FFMPEG`.
 Note that their respective packages must be installed to use.
 There are fumdamental differneces between readers.
 For example, the colour format